Session 7

 This problem is a variation of another LeetCode problem, using weather data from the Iowa Environmental Mesonet, a wonderful resource at Iowa State.

-is a Racket list with data from a
+weather-data is a Racket list with data from

-spreadsheet of daily weather data for Waterloo, Iowa, in 2024.
+a spreadsheet of daily weather data for Waterloo, Iowa,

 ( city ; string (code) date ; string high-temp ; number (Fahrenheit) low-temp ; number (Fahrenheit) precipitation ; number (inches) average-wind-speed ; number (knots) snow ; number (inches) )